What is the Role of Small Models in the LLM Era: A Survey: Collaboration

-\paragraph{Speculative Decoding} This technique aims to speed up the decoding process of a generative model, which often involves using a smaller, faster auxiliary model alongside the main, larger model.
-The auxiliary model quickly generates multiple token candidates in parallel, which are then validated or refined by the larger, more accurate model.
-This approach allows for faster initial predictions that are subsequently verified by the more computationally intensive model~\cite{leviathan2023fast,xia2024unlocking,chen2023accelerating}.
+\paragraph{\textbf{Speculative Decoding}} This technique aims to speed up the decoding process of a generative model, which often involves using a smaller, faster auxiliary model alongside the main, larger model, which consists of a two-phase ``draft-then-verify'' pipeline. \colortext{A smaller, faster draft model first generates multiple candidate tokens, which are then verified by the larger target model in a single parallel forward pass rather than being generated one by one~\cite{leviathan2023fast,chen2023accelerating,xia2024unlocking}.
+Consequently, when most drafted tokens are accepted, the number of sequential decoding steps required by the target model is substantially reduced, which leads to lower inference latency while preserving the original output distribution.}

-\paragraph{Summary and Future Directions} The inference costs associated with large models or APIs can be substantial, but the collaboration of heterogeneous models can effectively reduce these monetary expenses and speed up inference.
-In this section, we introduce model ensembling and speculative decoding as strategies to optimize the inference process.